How to Treat Dog Ear Hematoma at Home?

 What Should You Do After Treatment?

 Following 3-14 days, your vet can withdraw the drainage pipes or dressings.
-One or even more drainage pores from the drainage or incisions may be present in some circumstances, and these will be let to heal with scar.
+One or even more drainage pores from the drainage or incisions may be present in some circumstances, and these will be left to heal with a scar.

-If the ear has healed entirely, the sutures (stitches) can be taken after two weeks; in extreme situations, part or all of the sutures can be left in place for up to 2 weeks later.
+If the ear has healed entirely, the sutures (stitches) can be taken after two weeks; in extreme situations, part or all of the sutures can be left in place for up to 2 weeks.

 If there is any discharge from the operation sites before they shut, it should be cleansed with moisturizing soap.